-- You can definitely use ground beef instead of turkey, I just like lightening things up sometimes with ground turkey.
+- You can definitely use ground beef instead of turkey, I just like lightening things up sometimes with ground turkey, or even ground chicken.
 Properly browned and seasoned, it’s just as good.

 - Use a mix of light and dark ground turkey, I always do.
 All white meat tends to really dry out and taste a little bland.

 I hope you are enjoying the fall weather that took forever to get here this year.
-Go apple picking, visit the pumpkin patch and pick up some local winter squash and make this turkey stuffed squash for dinner ?
-Kelly??
+Go apple picking, visit the pumpkin patch and pick up some local winter squash and make this cozy and comforting turkey stuffed squash for dinner.
+Kelly🍴🐦

 Need more ideas for all the winter squash available this time of year?